elixir-lang/elixir/lib/elixir/pages/typespecs.md

 ## Functions which raise an error

-Typespecs do not need to indicate that a function can raise an error; any function can fail any time if given invalid input.
+Typespecs do not need to indicate that a function can raise an error; any function can fail at any time if given invalid input.
 In the past, the Elixir standard library sometimes used `no_return()` to indicate this, but these usages have been removed.

 The `no_return()` type also should not be used for functions which do return but whose purpose is a "side effect", such as `IO.puts/1`.